Eugene Levy: 2015–present: Schitt's Creek and acclaim

 Levy, along with his son Dan Levy, was co-creator of the CBC/Pop TV sitcom Schitt's Creek which ran from 2015-2020.
 He also starred in the show alongside his son as head of the Rose family, Johnny Rose.
 His daughter, Sarah Levy, portrayed Twyla Sands, the waitress at the Schitt's Creek diner.
 Eugene Levy's brother Fred was also a producer on the show.

-Levy hosted and executive produced a Apple Original travel series titled The Reluctant Traveler (2023) on Apple TV+, which is now in its third season.
+Levy hosted and executive produced an Apple Original travel series titled The Reluctant Traveler (2023) on Apple TV+, which is now in its third season.

 In 2024, Levy attended a ceremony honouring him with a star on the Hollywood Walk of Fame.

 Personal life

 Levy married Deborah Divine in 1977.
 Divine's career has been in TV production.
 The couple have two children whom they raised in Toronto: actors Dan and Sarah, both of whom starred alongside their father on Schitt's Creek.

 Levy is an advocate for autism awareness and treatment, and supports ABA methods.
 He was a close friend of actor and fellow SCTV cast member John Candy.
 Levy is a member of the Canadian charity Artists Against Racism.

 In 2021, he was named honorary mayor of Pacific Palisades.
-In October 2022, Levy was among one of the honorees of Creative Community For Peace's 10th annual gala, and also spoke at the event.
+In October 2022, Levy was one of the honorees of Creative Community For Peace's 10th annual gala, and also spoke at the event.

 In 2025, his home in the neighbourhood was destroyed in the Palisades wildfire.

+He is a supporter of Real Betis of La Liga.